timothewt/TangramAI/README.md

  In order to use the program you will need to have a python 3.X interpretor installed.
  The required libraries are listed in the [requirements.txt](https://github.com/timothewt/TangramAI/blob/master/requirements.txt) file.

  ## Installation

+ 1. Clone the project and unzip it.
+ 2. Launch a terminal using a python environment matching the requirements listed in the section above.
+ 3. ???
+ 4. Profit.

 # Usage